Guide to the Painted Hills: Oregon’s John Day Fossil Beds NM

 The monument’s fifteen trails are notable for their accessibility.
 Only two of the trails exceed a mile in length, and most trails are less than a mile round trip.

 The short trails are ideal for roadtripping families allowing parents plenty of ways to see the monument without overdoing it.
-Better yet, nearly all of these trails are accompanied by well-developed parking lot and picnic area.
+Better yet, nearly all of these trails are accompanied by well-developed parking lots and picnic areas.

 The Painted Hills are not difficult to access in normal driving conditions.